XianzheMa/varuna/examples/gpt/README.md

 `morph_server` is responsible for many tasks but most of them are broken.
 For our purposes we do not use it.

+## Miscellaneous

+1. [kill_all.sh](varuna/kill_all.sh) is a script to kill all processes on all nodes.
+It is used by `trace_catch_all.py` / `catch_all.py` to kill all processes when the program exits.
+Originally what's killed is `varuna.launcher` but I found the processes spawned by `varuna_launcher` (the actual training script, in our case [gpt_script.py](examples/gpt/gpt_script.py)) are not killed.
+So I changed it to kill the actual training script by name `gpt_script`.

+    If you create a new training script, you need to change the name in `kill_all.sh` accordingly.

+2. The original varuna is meant to run directly on a set of VMs.
+I made it also possible to run on a kubernetes cluster, with each worker node / the manager as a pod.
+In `examples/gpt/run/` there are sample k8s resource yaml files.
+To run on k8s, you need to set `run_varuna.py`'s `--env` arg as `k8s`, which defaults to `vm`.